chrishutchinson/train-departure-screen/README.md

 `stationAbbr` - a list of words and their abbreviations that can be used to shorten station names, useful for small displays.

-`outOfHoursName` - the station name to display when out of hours.
+### Real Time Trains API Settings (Default)

+`username` - your real time trains username

+`password` - your real time trains password

+`operating hours` - the range of hours you wish the display to actively request train times, be aware the free tier API has a limit of 1000 calls a day.

-### Transport API Settings
+### Transport API Settings (DONT USE)

 `appId` - your transport api application ID